 Provides access to articles on sport & exercise science, sport management, physical education, physical, occupational & recreational therapy, kinesiology and human movement studies, sport psychology, leisure studies, and sport law.
 Full-text articles dating back to 1985.

 3D images and videos of human anatomy and physiology.
-Please note that this ebook supports five users at a time.
+Please note that this resource supports five users at a time.

 Provides 3D images of different anatomical regions as well as functional anatomy videos and diagnostic imaging with labels.
 With the 3D interactive models of human anatomy, users can zoom, rotate and peel away layers to educate and communicate with an ease and directness that was never possible with print.